lbenetti/Vagrant-PHP-Oracle-oci8/readme.md

 What about Mailcatcher?
 ============================
-Once provisioned, the server will start mailchacter with the ip 192.168.50.100, to access the web interface, navigate to http://192.168.40.100:1080, configure your app to send email using SMTP to the ip 192.168.40.100 and port 1025, no user, no password.
+Once provisioned, the server will start mailchacter with the ip 192.168.40.100, to access the web interface, navigate to http://192.168.40.100:1080, configure your app to send email using SMTP to the ip 192.168.40.100 and port 1025, no user, no password and no encription.

 Thanks goes to the following references: